NativeScript/docs-v8/advanced-concepts.md

 ### Metadata Filtering

 By default NativeScript includes all supported entities in the metadata.
 This allows app and plugin authors to freely call any native API from JavaScript.
-While it is benefitial during development, in some cases having metadata for all the APIs is undesirable.
+While it is beneficial during development, in some cases having metadata for all the APIs is undesirable.
 There could be security implications involved (mentioning names of entities that shouldn't be known in the metadata binary files for example); performance could be degraded at runtime (due to larger metabase which has to be consulted when an unknown entry is encountered or at startup); or app size could increase due to unnecessary metadata which is never used.

 To give developers control over what to be included or not in the generated metadata there's support for black and whitelisting symbols by their native name.